 A character finds an abandoned diary, journal or captain's log and reads through it.
 The contents might be interesting, but the most important part is that after a while it just ... stops.
 Abruptly.

 The obvious conclusion is that the person writing it died suddenly, without having the opportunity to write further entries.
 Possibly, the last entry describes what the author was going to do next, or has a hint on what killed him.
-In many cases, if the character reading it is asked "what happened next?" they will ominously reply "that was the last entry".
+In many cases, one character reads the increasingly horrifying entries aloud to another character... at a dramatic halt, the listener asks, "What happened next?"
+Only to receive the ominous answer, "That was the last entry".

 - Parodied in Monty Python and the Holy Grail when the group encounters a stone wall on which a victim of a monster attack has been carving entries onto.
 It ends, "He who is valiant, and might of spirit, may find the Holy Grail in the Castle of Arrrgh".
-The knights argue whether the castle is actually named Arrrgh or if the author died while writing it and wrote down his death rattle while doing do.
+The knights argue whether the castle is actually named Arrrgh or if the author died while writing it and wrote down his death rattle while doing so.
+Someone suggests he was dictating it.
 It's the first one.

 - Done in Sky Captain and the World of Tomorrow; when the group finally gets to Totenkopf's office, they find his papers and discover that "the last entry in his journal was made on October 11, 1918", 20 years before the setting of the film.
 Shortly thereafter, they find his mummified body.